ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 ---

 <div class="oldwarning">
 <p>Warning: A couple of people in the comments are reporting an inability for the tablet to boot from USB after installing Ubuntu 20.04, which is currently an unsolved problem.
-I have not tried 20.04 myself—I recommend reading the comments before continuing, and proceed at your own risk.</p>
+I have not tried 20.04 myself—I recommend sticking with 19.04 if possible.
+If you want to try 20.04, read the comments before continuing, and proceed at your own risk.</p>
 </div>